 The Directors who served during the year received the following emoluments in the form of fees.
+Directors receive no additional fees for serving as the chair of any of the Board's committees, save that the chair of the audit committee is paid at a higher rate than other directors in view of the additional responsibilities attached to that role.
 No other forms of remuneration or taxable benefits were paid during the year.